ucbds-infra/otter-grader/docs/test_files.md

                     >>> 1 == 1          # note that in any subsequence line of a multiline
                     True                # statement, the prompt becomes ... (see below)
                     """,
-                    "hidden": False,    # ignored by Otter
-                    "locked": False,    # ignored by Otter
+                    "hidden": False,    # used to determine case visibility on Gradescope "locked": False,    # ignored by Otter
                 },
                 {